-If a non-U.S. person held more than 5% of our common shares at any time during the 5-year period preceding such non-U.S. person's disposition of our common shares, and we were considered a USRPHC (determined as if we were a U.S. corporation) at any time during such 5-year period because of our current or previous ownership of U.S. real property interests above a certain threshold, such non-U.S. person may be subject to U.S. tax on such disposition of our common shares (and may have a U.S. tax return filing obligation).
+If a non-U.S. person held more than 5% of any class of our shares at any time during the 5-year period preceding such non-U.S. person's disposition of such shares, and we were considered a USRPHC (determined as if we were a U.S. corporation) at any time during such 5-year period because of our current or previous ownership of U.S. real property interests above a certain threshold, such non-U.S. person may be subject to U.S. tax on such disposition of such shares (and may have a U.S. tax return filing obligation).

-Tax-exempt shareholders may face certain adverse U.S. tax consequences from owning our common shares.
+Tax-exempt shareholders may face certain adverse U.S. tax consequences from owning our shares.

 We are not required to manage our operations in a manner that would minimize the likelihood of generating income that would constitute "unrelated business taxable income" ("UBTI") to the extent allocated to a tax-exempt shareholder.
 Although we expect to invest through subsidiaries that are treated as corporations for U.S. federal income tax purposes and such corporate investments would generally not result in an allocation of UBTI to a shareholder on account of the activities of those subsidiaries, we may not invest through corporate subsidiaries in all cases.
 Moreover, UBTI also includes income attributable to debt-financed property and we are not prohibited from incurring debt to finance our investments, including investments in subsidiaries.
-Furthermore, we are not prohibited from being (or causing a subsidiary to be) a guaranter of loans made to a subsidiary.
+Furthermore, we are not prohibited from being (or causing a subsidiary to be) a guarantor of loans made to a subsidiary.
 If we (or certain of our subsidiaries) were treated as the borrower for U.S. tax purposes on account of those guarantees, some or all of our investments could be considered debt-financed property.
-The potential for income to be characterized as UBTI could make our common shares an unsuitable investment for a tax-exempt entity.
-Tax-exempt shareholders are urged to consult their tax advisors regarding the tax consequences of an investment in common shares.
+In addition, the treatment of guaranteed payments for the use of capital to tax-exempt investors is not certain, and so distributions on our preferred shares may be treated as UBTI for federal income tax purposes, irrespective of our operations or the structure of our investments.
+The potential for income to be characterized as UBTI could make our shares an unsuitable investment for a tax-exempt entity.
+Tax-exempt shareholders are urged to consult their tax advisors regarding the tax consequences of an investment in our shares.